Content from Introduction

 The model summary statistics are all included in a single dataframe.

-But there’s one problem: we can’t tell which row came from which model!
-It would be unwise to assume that they are in the same order as the list of models.
+But there’s one problem: we can’t tell which row came from which species!
+It would be unwise to assume that they are in the same order as the input data.

 This is due to the way dynamic branching works: by default, there is no information about the provenance of each target preserved in the output.